Mission and Values

 Integrity: We are honest in our communications, transparent and accountable in our finances and trustworthy in our relationships.

 Compassion: We care deeply about the dignity of people who suffer in our world and are motivated by God’s love to bring love, hope and peace to people in need.

-Teamwork: We promote teamwork in our relationships with those we serve: in our collaboration with other groups who share a common mission, in our partnerships with donors and volunteers, and in our interaction as staff and board members.
+Teamwork: We promote teamwork in our relationships with those we serve with: in our collaboration with other groups who share a common mission, in our partnerships with donors and volunteers and in our interaction as staff and board members.

 Volunteerism: We enable people to contribute their gifts, time and energy in ways that truly make a difference.

 Excellence: We provide high-quality, responsive and effective programs because those we serve and those who support us count on us to do so.

 Innovation: We encourage creative approaches that leverage the skills, knowledge and resources entrusted to us.

 “Bad things happen in the world.
 The important point is, ‘What are you going to do about them?'"